Energinet-DataHub/opengeh-wholesale/docs/test-strategy.md

 Before adding new domain test, always consider if you can shift-left: can the test be done as a unit or integration test?
 Domain tests give late feedback, and the code is already in main, so only add new domain tests if there are no good alternatives.

-### Metrics and Evaluation
+Metrics and Evaluation:

-None at the moment.
+- None at the moment.

-### Infrastructure Test
+## Infrastructure Test

-### Definition
+Definition:

-Ensuring and validating any provisioned infrastructure.
+- Ensuring and validating any provisioned infrastructure.

-Presence of services and/or resources and also validating their state and configuration.
+- Presence of services and/or resources and also validating their state and configuration.

-### Objective
+Objective:

-Validate system state on a live environment before reaching test or production environments
+- Validate system state on a live environment before reaching test or production environments

-Deployment verification in a CD Pipeline
+- Deployment verification in a CD Pipeline

-### Methods and Implementation
+Methods and Implementation:

 - HealthCheck's
     - Usually HealthCheck's are implemented for monitoring, but in this case, we also use it as a way of verifying connectivity and authorization between components.